FAQ Experimental

 Does it log my tool calls?

 Server-side: yes.
-The relay's desktop channel keeps a rolling 100-command audit buffer (/desktop/activity) with tool name, request ID, latency.
+The relay's desktop channel keeps a rolling 100-command audit buffer (surfaced on the loopback /desktop/health route) with tool name, request ID, and latency.
 The contents of desktop_terminal commands and desktop_read_file paths are in that buffer.

-If you care about this (you probably should), pair only with Hermes hosts you control.
+If you care about this (you probably should), pair only with Hermes hosts you control — and skim hermes-relay audit to see what's been run.

 How is this different from MCP?